-Party's Rights A Complainant and Respondent have the following rights during a grievance process: Information and Support Equal Opportunity and Representation To be informed of and have access to To receive a prompt, fair, equitable, and impartial grievance process counseling, medical, academic, and • To be given equal chance to participate in a grievance process, including the other applicable support services, opportunity to identify witnesses and other relevant evidence and to including confidential resources. choose not to actively participate in the grievance process, if desired.
-To be informed of the importance of a victim To have an advisor of choice present during all meetings and grievance going to a hospital for proceedings. treatment and the preservation of To have an advisor provided for a party at a hearing under the Title IX/SH evidence, if applicable, as soon as grievance process, if an advisor of choice is not present. practicable after an alleged incident.
-To have access and equal opportunity to inspect and review any To be informed of a notice of formal evidence obtained as part of the investigation, and to receive a copy of the complaint to the University, whether filed completed investigation report. by a CP or the TIXC.
-To be equally informed of any determinations regarding responsibility, To receive information and ask questions dismissals of formal complaints, and/or a party's filing of an appeal. about the formal and informal processes.
-To appeal a determination regarding responsibility and/or dismissals of formal complaints.
-To file a report with local and/or campus law enforcement authorities.
-15 THE UNIVERSITY of TEXAS SYSTEM 15
+Equal Opportunity and Representation

+- To receive a prompt, fair, equitable, and impartial grievance process - To be given equal chance to participate in a grievance process, including the opportunity to identify witnesses and other relevant evidence and to choose not to actively participate in the grievance process, if desired. - To have an advisor of choice present during all meetings and grievance proceedings. - To have an advisor provided for a party at a hearing under the Title IX/SH grievance process, if an advisor of choice is not present. - To have access and equal opportunity to inspect and review any evidence obtained as part of the investigation, and to receive a copy of the completed investigation report. - To be equally informed of any determinations regarding responsibility, dismissals of formal complaints, and/or a party's filing of an appeal. - To appeal a determination regarding responsibility and/or dismissals of formal complaints. - To file a report with local and/or campus law enforcement authorities.